bagwaa/richardbagshaw.co.uk/content/blog/javascript-and-the-meaning-of-this/index.md

 sayName.call(author, food[0], food[1], food[2])
 ```

-As we were before, we are calling the `sayName()` function and using `call()` to provide the context in which we wish to call it, in this case `author`.
+As before, we are calling the `sayName()` function and using `call()` to provide the context in which we wish to call it, in this case `author`.

-We are then passing through three arguments which we are pulling from an array of food, as you can see these arguments are then passed into the `sayName()` function like regular arguments which will allow us to `console.log()` them out.
+We are then passing through three arguments which we are pulling from an array of `food`, as you can see these arguments are then passed into the `sayName()` function like regular arguments which will allow us to `console.log()` them out.

 ## Apply()

-One thing you might not like is the idea of passing all these individual food items in with the context, surely it would be better to just pass in the whole array?
+One thing you might not like is the idea of passing all these individual `food` items in with the context we wish to use, surely it would be better to just pass in the whole array?

 ```javascript
 const sayName = function(food1, food2, food3) {